nicksoftware/switchboard-docs/docs/guide/why.md

 ### 1. Console-First Development is Error-Prone

 Building contact flows in the AWS Console:
-- ❌ No version control

 - ❌ Manual testing required
-- ❌ Difficult to replicate across environments
+- ❌ Difficult to replicate across environments if you don't have a pipeline
 - ❌ No compile-time validation
 - ❌ Hard to collaborate with teams
 - ❌ Prone to human error